Divyansh42/cluster-resource/README.md

         oc get pods
 ```

-Workspace with `PVC` is used, which is as shown below.
+Workspace with `PVC` is used, as shown below.
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim